How to Become a Web Developer – Your Web Development Career Roadmap

 State Management

+Next up is state management.
 As your applications grow in complexity, you’ll need to manage the state effectively.
-Learn state management solutions like:
+Learn any one state management solutions according to the framework you choose in the above step:

 Web Accessibility

-Ensuring your websites are accessible to all users, including those with disabilities, is crucial.
-Learn about:
+Learning about web accessibility and ensuring your websites are accessible to all users, including those with disabilities, is crucial.
+Learn about the following concepts on web accessibility:

 Backend Development